 Whatever project you have in mind, the best way to start is to learn some of the basics.
 Kanda kits do just that so you can understand what the development process actually should be.
 As an example, you could just try painting by numbers or assembling a kit but once you have done this, you still don't understand how it should work.

 Our approach takes a bit longer but gives you a firm foundation in how to program in assembler or C and create your circuit.
-Our development kits cover everything you need to know to get your project off on the right footing.
+Our kits cover everything you need to know to get your project off on the right footing.

 The first choice is to select your board.
-Both boards have LEDS, switches, UART, LCD interface etc.
+Both have LEDS, switches, UART, LCD interface etc.

 The two boards are

 - STK200: Board for 8, 20, 28 and 40-pin microcontrollers